Welcome to the new Golem Cloud Docs! 👋

 sourceWit: # ...

-See templates and Template variable and functions
+See componentTemplates and Template variable and functions for defining templates.

 components.<component-name>.componentType